Outsourcing Control requires Control Complexity: Materials and Methods

-and called \enquote{control}.
 An agent in which its controller has no influence on the actuator at all has $\Psi_C = 0$.

-We combine these three measures to quantify the impact of the Integrated Information on the behavior of the agent.
-This additional measure is defined as the product of the Integrated Information, the sensory information and control
+The combination of these three measures is an indicator of the impact that the Integrated Information has on the behavior of the agent.
+This is called \emph{effective information integration} and defined as the product: